MetaLang/d-articles/std-variant is everything cool about d.md

 measures up.

 My intuition going in was that the author was exaggerating for the sake of an interesting article.
-After all, while the ergonomic of D templates are much improved over C++, the underlying mechanics are broadly the same.
+After all, while the ergonomics of D templates are much improved over C++, the underlying mechanics are broadly the same.
 I was dubious that the code could be much worse than if `std::visit` were implemented in D.

 For the record, my intuition was completely and utterly wrong.